One space left - See 17th July for repeat.

-afternoon, on-line workshop, the second of two, will run between 1:30pm to 4:30pm UK time with John Nicholls and your hosts, the directors from HITE.
+afternoon, on-line workshop, the second of two, will run from 1:30pm to 4:30pm UK time with John Nicholls and your hosts, the directors from HITE.
 Based in the UK John will be sharing the benefit of his more than 40 years of international teaching experience.

 This can be regarded as a standalone workshop even though it will be building on the first workshop.